I haven’t a clue how she kept her job…

 Lesson two, she explained, is that words are meaningless and only carry whatever meaning we give to them.
 Do you imagine that ‘Fuck’ has any real meaning, she asked?
 Do you imagine that lovers would say such a word to each other?
 If we never bat an eye when the word is spoken, would people continue to use it?
 Words only have meaning when we agree to their meaning.

-I agree with her and don’t agree.
+I both agree and don’t agree with her.
 I agree that no harm comes from pushing air out of our lungs.
 Explained like that, the whole exercise sounds silly.
-I remember once, in Russian class, when I was asked to say “the girl is writing on the chalkboard.”
-I said what I thought was correct but I knew I wasn’t when the prof laughed his head off.
+I remember once, in a Russian language class, when I was asked to say “the girl is writing on the chalkboard.”
+I said what I thought was correct but I knew I wasn’t when the prof laughed out loud.
 “The girl ‘pissed’ on the chalkboard?”
 Obviously, the word for write and pissed are similar, bringing me to my second point: fuck or anything is fine and meaningless when you are just breathing out air.
 But we live in a collective and our society agrees on the meaning of these breathy sounds, these words.
 Only in the most remote way do we agree that fuck means to make love.
 Usually, it connotates something akin to messing with people, to dehumanize them.
 It’s I don’t care squared.

-Here’s another story.
+Here’s another story along similar lines.
 Years ago, my boy and I were bugging each other going through the check-out line at the grocers.
-He was probably fifteen and being annoying so I said something like ‘that’s why you had to ride the short bus to school.’
+He was probably fifteen and being annoying so I said something like ‘that’s why you have to ride the short bus to school.’
 Without missing a beat, the checker gave me a look that shrunk me to an inch.
 “My son rides the short bus to school,” she said, pulling tomatoes over the scanner.
 What’s that about words having no meaning?
 What’s that about words not hurting?
 Stupid.

 I disagree with Ms. Haft about the meaning of words but she alludes to something I do agree with: dark things lose power when exposed to light.
 When we put something on the table; when we put it on full display, that thing wilts, flaccid now, like a balloon without air.
 This exposure in one of the basic tenets of free speech.